pinpoint-apm/pinpoint/scripts/README.md

 `$HBASE_HOME/bin/hbase shell $PATH_TO_SCRIPTS/hbase-create.hbase`

-*hbase-flush-table.hbase*, and *hbase-major-compact-htable.hbase* are there purely for maintanence.
+*hbase-flush-table.hbase*, and *hbase-major-compact-htable.hbase* are there purely for maintenance.